117 Strand Rd,

 18 holes.
 Seaside links.
 Undulating terrain - a few slopes to climb.

 Above distances are for the Strand course.
-Also at Portstewart are the 18-hole Riverside course (par-68; 5,725 yds from back tees; includes several riverside holes) and the 18-hole Old course (par-64; 4,822 yds; played along the rocky shoreline, east of Portstewart where the Club was founded in 1894).
+Also at Portstewart are the 18-hole Riverside course (par-68; 5,725 yds from back tees) and 18-hole Old course (par-64; 4,822 yds; located 1.5 mi from Portstewart-Strand clubhouse on northern edge of Portstewart town).

 4 miles NW of Coleraine.

 Strand and Riverside courses: southwestern edge of Portstewart town; clubhouse on Strand Road.